 - 4. How do you fight allegations of causing serious harm?

-What substantial bodily harm is in Nevada (NRS 0.060)
+1. What is substantial bodily harm in Nevada?

 Nevada judges and juries examine the evidence on a case-by-case basis to determine whether the injury in question falls under the legal definition of substantial bodily harm.
 Some factors they may take into consideration include: